jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     - Name: **ContosoSportsLeague**

-    - Value: **Enter the Connection String for the last SQL Database that was created**.
+    - Value: **Enter the Connection String for the primary SQL Database**.

     - Type: **SQL Azure**